cloudmesh/cloudmesh-vpn/README.md

 ## Windows

-This requires installation of the Cisco AnyConnect Secure Mobility Client located at <https://in.virginia.edu/vpn>.
+This requires installation of the Cisco
+Secure Client located at <https://in.virginia.edu/vpn>.

 To connect to the UVA Anywhere VPN, run